7 Pro Audio Secrets: The Art of Studio Monitor Positioning

 Maintain a minimum of 10 centimeters between the rear of your monitors and the wall, and if your monitors have rear ports, leave a gap of at least 30 centimeters.

-This step is critical for preventing unwanted reflections and enhancing the clarity of your audio.
+This step is important for preventing unwanted reflections and enhancing the clarity of your audio.

 I remember the time I positioned my monitors too close to the wall, causing the bass to sound muddy and undefined.

-By moving them a bit further away, I achieved a much cleaner and more defined low-end.
+I achieved a much cleaner and more defined low-end by moving them a bit further away.

 3. Studio Monitor Positioning For Smaller Rooms